 Different school buildings within an Iowa district may submit an independent STEM BEST proposal in the same proposal period.
 Individual school buildings may not submit more than one proposal in the same proposal period, unless one is for school-specific BEST creation and another is part of a multi-district consortium.
 In instances where this policy does not apply, please contact the Governor's STEM Advisory Council, info@IowaSTEM.org

-An applicant is required to provide a 1:1 match, up to $25,000.
-The match may be either cash and/or in-kind support.
-The match may be contributed by the applicant or a community partner.
+An applicant is required to provide a 2:1 match, if seeking the full $40,000 you required cost-share would be $20,000.
+The match may be either cash and/or in-kind support and match may be contributed by the applicant or a community partner.
 To be eligible as match, the cash and/or in-kind contribution must be provided during the funding period of the STEM BEST® Program award.